annotatedtmg/annotatedtmg/tmg/hafg.md

     forums.

     This website exists in a strange balance.
 On the one hand, I actually share John's often-repeated love of ephemeral things.
-I've made one some significant art projects where the piece would never have had the impact it had on me and the other people involved if it survived, and making it again would be against the point.
+I've made at least one significant art project where the piece would never have had the impact it had on me and the other people involved if it survived, and making it again would be against the point.
 I love that some things that the Mountain Goats have made will never circulate outside the small group that initially participated in them, and I strongly support the tape trading culture that is opposed to everything being permanently uploaded to the internet, instead having more personal interactions.
 On the other hand, I love learning more about the Mountain Goats and other artists, and sites like this have helped me enormously with other things I fell in love with.
 I've found as I've dug deeper and deeper into the band's music that many people feel the same and want to share the joy and knowledge they have.

     I don't know where the line is, although I'm always aware of it, and there's a number of things that I refrain from hosting on the site in